-Click the User Guest to select the client types to view the information of the EAP.
-The following figure posted in the introduction takes user as an example.
+Click the User or Guest tab to select the client types to view the information of the EAP.

-The following client information is displayed:
+The following client information will be displayed:

 Hostname Displays the hostname of the user.
 IP Address Displays the IP address of the user.
 MAC Address Displays the MAC address of the user.
 Band Displays the frequency band the user is working on.
 SSID Displays the SSID the user is connecting to.
 Active Time Displays how long the user has been connected to the SSID.
 Up (Byte) Displays the user's total uploaded traffic to the EAP since the last connection.
 Down (Byte) Displays the user's total downloaded traffic from the EAP since the last connection.

 RSSI (dBm) Displays the RSSI(Received Signal Strength Indication) of the user.
 Rate (Mbps) Displays the wireless transmission rate of the user.